Ryo-N7/Ryo-N7.github.io/_posts/2019-07-21-user2019-reflections.md

 * [Slides](https://github.com/dmi3kno/user19-polite)
 * [{polite}](https://github.com/dmi3kno/polite)

-The {polite} package is one I've been used for over a year now (you might’ve seen me use it in my soccer or TV data viz) and I was delighted to hear that the creator was giving a LT on it!
+The {polite} package is one I've been using for over a year now (you might’ve seen me use it in my soccer or TV data viz) and I was delighted to hear that the creator was giving a LT on it!
 [Dmytro](https://twitter.com/dmi3k) began with a few do's and don'ts concerning user-agents and being explicit about them: